GoogleCloudPlatform/cloud-data-quality/REFERENCE.md

      - NO_DUPLICATES_IN_COLUMN_GROUPS:
          column_names: "id"
 ```
 Instead of manually specifying the `entities` configuration to be referenced in the `entity_id` field of each `Rule Binding`, you can specify an `entity_uri` containing the lookup path to a remote metadata registry referencing the table entity to be validated.
-This omit the need to define the `entities` configurations directly.
+This omit the need to define the `entities` configurations and the associated schemas directly.

-`entity_uri` currently supports looking up BigQuery tables using Dataplex Metadata API.
-The BigQuery dataset containing this table must be registered as a Dataplex Asset and Dataplex Discovery Jobs must have already discovered the table and created a corresponding Dataplex `entity_id`.
-The Dataplex `entity_id` path can then be referenced with the URI scheme `dataplex://` in the field `entity_uri` inside a `Rule Binding` for `CloudDQ` to automatically look-up the `entity_id` using Dataplex Metadata API to resolve to the table name to be validated.
+The remote metadata registry can be specified using the URI scheme `dataplex://` to use the Dataplex Metadata API or `bigquery://` to use the BigQuery Tables API.
+The arguments following the URI scheme are key value pairs for looking up the table entity in the respective metadata registry.
+For example, `bigquery://projects/<project-id>/datasets/<dataset_id>/tables/<table_id>` for referencing BigQuery tables, or `dataplex://projects/<project-id>/locations/<region-id>/lakes/<lake-id>/zones/<zone-id>/entities/<entity-id>` for referencing a Dataplex entity, which may refers to a BigQuery table or a GCS bucket.

 #### Metadata Registry Defaults